elmtree-askmo/cloudcannon-app/content/learn/physics/what-is-the-significance-of-the-energy-band-gap-in-semiconductors.md

 url: /learn/physics/questions/what-is-the-significance-of-the-energy-band-gap-in-semiconductors
 score: -1.0
 related_article1:
-    id: 116385
+    id: 116358
     title: >-
-        How do semiconductor devices compare to their vacuum tube predecessors in terms of performance and reliability?
+        What were the main limitations of vacuum tubes that led to the development of solid-state devices?
     subject: Engineering
-    url: /learn/engineering/questions/how-do-semiconductor-devices-compare-to-their-vacuum-tube-predecessors-in-terms-of-performance-and-reliability
+    url: /learn/engineering/questions/what-were-the-main-limitations-of-vacuum-tubes-that-led-to-the-development-of-solidstate-devices
 related_article2:
     id: 116381
     title: >-